Alex Treviño: Career statistics

-Treviño went three for ten in his return to the Mets in 1990.
+Treviño went 3-for-10 in his return to the Mets in 1990.
 He holds the franchise record for most at bats without a home run (733).
-He's hit two against them in 131 at bats.
+He hit two against them in 131 at bats.

 Broadcasting career

-Alex joined the Houston Astros broadcast team in 1996 and has called more than 3,000 Astros games, seven postseason appearances and the 2005 World Series run.
-In September 2014, Alex was inducted into the Houston Baseball Media Wall of Honor for his significant and lasting contributions to the landscape of Houston baseball through his work in broadcasting.
-As of 2019, Alex's 24 seasons in the broadcast booth are the most in franchise history by a Spanish broadcaster, surpassing Orlando Sanchez Diago's record of 21 years.
+Treviño joined the Houston Astros broadcast team in 1996 and has called more than 3,000 Astros games, seven postseason appearances and the 2005 World Series run.
+In September 2014, Treviño was inducted into the Houston Baseball Media Wall of Honor for his significant and lasting contributions to the landscape of Houston baseball through his work in broadcasting.
+As of 2019, Treviño's 24 seasons in the broadcast booth are the most in franchise history by a Spanish broadcaster, surpassing Orlando Sanchez Diago's record of 21 years.